 Through the Critical Thinking network and beyond, I’m the beneficiary of many interesting snippets of information which when considered within the wider context of Critical Thinking’s analysis, enrich and expand the narrative we co-created.

 I received a video via WhatsApp of a Brummie gentleman expressing outrage at the receipt of a £200 fine for some COVID regulation transgression or other.
 His outrage was less about the fine itself but the organisation demanding money with menaces.
 Incidentally, if someone has a link to the video on YouTube, BitChute, LBRY or elsewhere, I’ll add it to this article.
+(Update* Eddie sent me the link on BrandNewTube).
 The allegation in the video is that police officers and officials are direct beneficiaries of these spurious fines.

 The Fixed Penalty Notices referred to in the video seem to be issued by ACRO Criminal Records Office but the Company concerned is CPOSA Ltd located at the same address.
 CPOSA has no shareholders – it is limited by guarantee.
 I’ve not studied the Memorandum and Articles of Association and there is more digging to be done.
 However, from the accounts accessible from here: